davidhwyllie/ADAPTIVEMASKING/doc/extractmaf.md

 total_nonmajor_depth is modelled as a function non-Mycobacterial bacterial DNA concentrations, using total_depth as an offset.

 A freestanding script suitable for command line use, extract_mixed.py, is also available.
 Please see the documentation in the file.

-The following command would do the same as the example script:
+The following command would do the same as the example above:

 ```
 python extract_mixed.py ../testdata/NC_000962.3.gb ../testdata/*v3.vcf.gz BaseCounts4 ../output